venkatdas/Interview_preparation/react/All-React-Hooks/06-useReducer.md

 - It's especially useful when the next state depends on the previous one or when the state logic is complex.

+**MORE**

+- React Hook that is used for managing more complex state logic in functional components.
+- It is an alternative to the useState Hook when the state logic becomes more involved and involves multiple actions.
+- The useReducer function takes two arguments: a reducer function and an initial state.
+- The reducer function is responsible for updating the state based on the type of action dispatched.
+It receives the current state and an action object, and it returns the new state.

 - syntax

 ```js